Who's At Risk?

 - Who use inhaled steroids for certain lung conditions.

 - Who are pregnant or on birth control pills.

 Thrush may appear as white or pale-yellow papules (raised, solid bumps) or plaques (flat, solid areas) on the inner surfaces of the mouth and throat, the tongue, and the lips.
 It may resemble cottage cheese or milk curds.
 Scraping off these membranes may be difficult and may leave slightly bleeding sores.
 Thrush can sometimes appear as red, sore areas.

 Thrush may be associated with a burning sensation in the mouth or throat.

 Thrush may make eating and drinking uncomfortable, and people with thrush may become dehydrated.
 It is important to maintain good nutrition and hydration while infected with thrush.

-- Amphotericin B suspension – The suspension is swished and swallowed several times a day until complete resolution of the lesions.
+- Amphotericin B suspension – The suspension is swished and swallowed several times a day until the lesions are completely gone.

 - Fluconazole pill – This medication is swallowed once daily for 5-10 days.

 Last modified on September 28th, 2023 at 5:02 pm

 Try our new Rash and Skin Condition Finder